Konstanty Rokicki: Later life and legacy

 Consul Rokicki left the diplomatic service in 1945, after the establishment of the pro-Soviet Provisional Government of National Unity and settled permanently in Switzerland.
 He died in Lucerne in July 1958, after several years of illness.
 Rokicki's name was never mentioned by historians, despite the fact that Agudat Yisrael mentioned him in its thank you letter to the Polish government alongside Aleksander Ładoś, Juliusz Kühl and Stefan Ryniewicz.
 The organization claimed in it that, without their activities, it would not be possible to save "many hundreds of people".

 Only in August 2017, Canadian journalist Mark MacKinnon and Polish journalists Zbigniew Parafianowicz and Michał Potocki wrote about the role of Rokicki in the rescue operation.

 Yad Vashem controversy

-In April 2019 the Yad Vashem's Righteous Among the Nations granted the title to Konstanty Rokicki and offered "appreciation" to Aleksander Ładoś and Stefan Ryniewicz arguing that Rokicki headed the Ładoś Group.
+In April 2019 the Yad Vashem granted the title of Righteous Among the Nations to Konstanty Rokicki and offered "appreciation" to Aleksander Ładoś and Stefan Ryniewicz arguing that Rokicki headed the Ładoś Group.
 The document erroneously called Ładoś and Ryniewicz "consuls".
 The decision sparked outrage and frustration among the family members of the two other late Polish diplomats, and among survivors.
 Thirty one of them signed an open letter to Yad Vashem.
 Rokicki's cousin refused to accept the medal until two other Polish diplomats, Rokicki's superior are recognized as Righteous Among The Nations, too.
 Polish Ambassador to Switzerland Jakub Kumoch who contributed to the discovery of Rokicki also refuted the Yad Vashem's interpretation stating that Rokicki worked under Ładoś and Ryniewicz.
+Eldad Beck of Israel Hayom suggested that this decision was politically inspired and related to the worsening of Israel-Poland relations due to the controversy over the Amendment to the Act on the Institute of National Remembrance.